Today’s Quote: “You have been called to live in freedom, my brothers and sisters.”-Galatians 5:13

 With the mindset of our culture today, even just the acknowledgement that there are very real forces of good and evil can be such a big step.

-Last time we talked about how scripture calls Satan “the Prince of this world” because of his vast influence here.
+Yesterday we talked about how scripture calls Satan “the Prince of this world” because of his vast influence here.

 One of the most widespread and venomous ways to recognize his deception in this world, is through the views that most people have about Christianity.

 So much of what people think about Christianity is so backwards!